Elevation: 5,940 ft

 The Descent

-From the summit, descend E down the scrub and talus/scree face to reach a gentle saddle at the base of the East Face.
+From the summit, descend east down the scrub and talus/scree face to reach a gentle saddle at the base of the east face.
 There is some rock scrambling near the summit, but this is mostly a descent down easy scrub.
 Be on guard for snakes hiding in the rocks and grass.
 The saddle connects Rocky Butte to nearby Gilman Butte.

 Additional Resources